Bounty Logo

 Bounty Logo 1991

-However, in 1991, the company nevertheless decided to make the logo brighter to be associated with the target audience with a tropical island and a coconut palm.
-The use of bold white letters in a classic sans-serif allowed the name to be intuitively similar to coconut flakes.
+However, in 1991, the company made the logo brighter to associate with the target audience with a tropical island and a coconut palm.
+Using bold white letters in a classic sans-serif made the name intuitively similar to coconut flakes.
 This wordmark looked perfect against the background of the candy bar packaging, where the first “B” was directly under the palm trees, and the rest of the name was depicted under the blue sky.

 1999 – today